Most recently updated on April 30, 2023

 The bridge was the longest span in the world when it opened.
 The Golden Gate’s main span is now the 15th longest in the world.
 Its towers were the tallest in the world until 1993 when it was surpassed by the Mezcala Bridge in Mexico.

 The bridge has six vehicle lanes and a movable barrier that shifts during the day, allowing four lanes southbound in the morning and four lanes northbound in the evening on most days.
 Before the COVID-19 pandemic about 112,000 vehicles per day crossed the bridge as well as 10,000 pedestrians and 6,000 bicyclists.
 The bridge gets more than 10 million visitors in a typical year.

 The bridge is the most used site for suicides in the United States with an average of 30 per year.
 There have been more than 1,600 suicides since bridge opened.
 The fall from the GG Bridge takes four seconds and the person hits the water at 75 miles per hour.
 About 5 percent of jumpers survive the fall, but most of them die from drowning or hypothermia.
 Construction of suicide nets along the bridge’s railing began in 2017 and is expected to be finished in November 2023.

 The bridge is subject to high winds.
 It’s been temporarily closed three times due to strong breezes.
 Those happened in December 1951 (69 mph gusts), in December 1982 (70 mph) and in December 1983 (75 mph).

-This spring, people who live relatively close the bridge complained that those high winds combined with foggy conditions creates a loud, humming noise that is annoying and disrupts sleep.
+In spring 2020, people who live relatively close the bridge complained that those high winds combined with foggy conditions creates a loud, humming noise that is annoying and disrupts sleep.
 The noise is apparently being caused by 12,000 new slats that were placed along the bridge’s sidewalk railing on its west side.
 In July 2021, a Los Angeles guitarists actually recorded duets using the bridge’s humming as a backing track.
 In December 2021, engineers announced they had come up with a fix that involved placing U-shaped clips on all 12,000 slats.
 The project is expected to be completed in late 2022, but the loud humming resumed in January 2023 when a series of rainstorms swept through Northern California.